-Managing your passwords can be messy and complicated however, making use of a Password Manager can free you from the mess while keeping a high degree of security.
+Managing your passwords is messy and complicated however, making use of a Password Manager can free you from the mess while keeping a high degree of security.
 If you are still using the same password for everything (like sunshine, princess, monkey or god-forbid admin) then you are putting yourself in danger of being hacked, your personal data stolen, and possible financial ruin.
 It is more important than ever to secure your personal and financial data, and using a Password Manager is the best way to go.
 There are a few important points we must address first, so let’s get started!

 Choosing a good password

 Ok first up, let’s make sure your passwords are safe enough to not be easily guessed or cracked by a program, because a password manager is useless if your passwords are easy to guess.
 You also need to have a different password for every website or service you have, period.
 I realize that is probably something you don’t want to hear, but it’s the single most important thing you can do to secure yourself against hackers, why?
 Well let’s take the following scenario…

-Say you have the same password (for example) Gmail and ShadyWebsite.net.
-Who’s to say that ShadyWebsite.net is trustworthy or able to keep your details (which are stored on their web servers) secure?
+Say you have the same password (such as) Gmail and ShadyWebsite.net.
+Who’s to say that ShadyWebsite.net is trustworthy or able to keep your details (stored on their web servers) secure?
 Who’s to say that ShadyWebsite.net isn’t a trolling operation specifically built to steal passwords and hack accounts?
 Unfortunately it is all too common.

-There are many other reasons to have a different password for every website, but I hope the above reason is enough.
+There are many other reasons to have different passwords for every website, but I hope the above reason is enough.

 Now there are a few simple rules to follow when choosing a new password, which we’ll go through now…